auth0/docs/articles/tokens/overview-jwt-claims.md

 You can see a full list of reserved claims at the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).

 None of these are required to be set, so you can just use your own claims.
-However, if you don't use the registered claims, don't expect your tokens to have any interoperability with other third-party applications.
+However, if you don't use the reserved claims, don't expect your tokens to have any interoperability with other third-party applications.

 ### Custom claims

-For your specific use case, you can define your own claim names.
+For your specific use case, you can define your own custom claim names.
 You can name a custom claim anything that is not already listed in the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).

 #### Public claims

-If you have created custom claims and you plan to allow third-party applications to use them, you should either register them in the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims) or use a collision-resistant name, such as by adding your domain name as the prefix.
+If you have created custom claims and you plan to allow third-party applications to use them, you should either register them or use a collision-resistant name, such as by adding your domain name as the prefix.

-In the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims), you can see some examples of public claims created by OpenID Connect:
+In the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims), you can see some examples of public claims registered by OpenID Connect:

 * auth_time
 * acr